 Preparation of lysis buffer for blood DNA extraction:

-The lysis buffer for extracting DNA from the blood is divided into two parts: solution I and solution II.
+Two different combinations of solutions are used for lysis buffer preparation, especially for the blood samples.
 The major components of the lysis buffer for blood DNA extraction are Tris, EDTA, MgCl2, KCl, NaCl and SDS.

 Solution – I (For 250ml)